Bullworker

-Bullworker is a product and fitness company that specializes in isometric exercise.
+Bullworker is a product and fitness company that specializes in isometric exercise, that is the static contraction of a muscle without any visible movement.
 The original portable home fitness device was invented by Gert F. Kölbel in 1962.

+The product enjoyed widespread popularity in the 1960s and 1970s during the personal fitness craze, but its popularity fell off in the 1980s when personal gyms became readily available.
+New models have been made available, and Bullworker is still marketed worldwide by different holders.

 The devices before the Bullworker

 Arthur Aubriot Pons

-The original device was patented in 1912 by an American Citizen from Brooklyn, Arthur A. Pons.
+The original device was patented in 1912 by Arthur A. Pons from Brooklyn.
 The device looked quite like the first bullworker to come (without strings).
 It consisted of three sleeved, spring-loaded, telescopic cylinders in the center, with two hand grips affixed at the outermost ends.